wucdbm/epay/README.md

 ## TODO / Upcoming
 - In EpayClient::receiveResponse one should be able to mail himself those two exceptions or do something before the respective response is returned
 - Not sure if we really need that iconv at line 139 in EpayClient
+- Maybe throw an exception instead of returning a response with a isError boolean for EasyPay